 The exchange says it welcomes the opportunity to defend its products in court if need be, and notes it continues to operate as usual on all fronts.

 Coinbase chief legal officer Paul Grewal also argues that the exchange doesn’t list any securities.

 “The bottom line remains: Coinbase does not list securities or offer products to our customers that are securities.
-Coinbase has a rigorous process to analyze and review each digital asset before making it available on our exchange — a process that we shared in detail with the SEC as part of our public listing.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+Coinbase has a rigorous process to analyze and review each digital asset before making it available on our exchange — a process that we shared in detail with the SEC as part of our public listing.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action

 Surf The Daily Hodl Mix